abd2220/Retail_Analytics_Copilot/README.md

 ## 🚀 DSPy Optimization Results

-We chose to optimize the **Router** module (`ClassifyQuestion`) because accurate routing is critical for the hybrid architecture.
-The small Phi-3.5 model struggled with complex SQL generation prompts, so we focused optimization where it was most effective.
+I chose to optimize the **Router** module (`ClassifyQuestion`) because accurate routing is critical for the hybrid architecture.
+The small Phi-3.5 model struggled with complex SQL generation prompts, so I focused optimization where it was most effective.

 **Training Setup:**
 - **Optimizer:** `BootstrapFewShot`